koenvervloesem/hermes-audio-server/README.md

 All keys are optional.
 The default behaviour is to connect with `localhost:1883` without authentication and TLS and to use `default` as the site ID.

 Currently Hermes Audio Server uses the system's default microphone and speaker.
 In the next version this will be configurable.

+If the `"vad"` key is not specified in the configuration file, Voice Activity Detection is not enabled and all recorded audio frames are streamed continuously on the network.
+If you don't want this, specify the `"vad"` key to only stream audio when voice activity is detected.
+You can configure the VAD feature with the following subkeys:

+*   "mode": This should be an integer between 0 and 3.
+0 is the least aggressive about filtering out non-speech, 3 is the most aggressive.
+Defaults to 0.
+*   "status_messages": This is a boolean: `true` or `false`.
+Specifies whether or not Hermes Audio Recorder sends messages on MQTT when it detects the start or end of a voice message.
+Defaults to `false`.

 ## Running Hermes Audio Server